-The researcher described the first learning environment being observed as a 'stakeholdersoriented' school during a pandemic.
+The researcher described the first learning environment being observed as a 'stakeholders-oriented' school during a pandemic.
 This is considered as the description of the school based on the recorded observations and conducted interview with the stakeholders.

-School Head Mrs. Tacay stressed that: "[...] in order to adapt to the new normal in education, there is a need to make use of the teachers' talents and skills and then emphasize to them that there is service responsibility and shared accountability...."
-For Mrs. Tacay, whatever happens to the school is not only about its school head but lapses of the whole organization-a stakeholders-oriented approach.
+School Head Mrs. Tome stressed that: "[...] in order to adapt to the new normal in education, there is a need to make use of the teachers' talents and skills and then emphasize to them that there is service responsibility and shared accountability...."
+For Mrs. Tome, whatever happens to the school is not only about its school head but lapses of the whole organization-a stakeholders-oriented approach.
 In such case, the school head challenged her teachers to be a part of whatever happens to the school.
 She presented the School Learning Continuity plan and asked for their thoughts, their ideas and their participation.
 She always includes the faculty and staff in the decision -making through consensus during meetings.
 It is also her belief that to be able to achieve the organization's goals, a standard should be set especially during the pandemic.

-"As an administrator, the pandemic made me also panic on what to do", said School Principal Tacay when asked in an interview about her experience during the pandemic.
-Due to the changes brought about by the COVID-19 pandemic, the school head shared that she "made sure the school plans are data-driven."
+"As an administrator, the pandemic made me also panic on what to do", said School Principal Tome when asked in an interview about her experience during the pandemic.
+Due to the changes brought about by the COVID-19 pandemic, the school head shared that she

+"made sure the school plans are data-driven."
 As a principal, she with her school planning team focused on the objectives and activities in the plan.

-Notably, Mrs. Tacay pointed out, "I do not entertain made-up reports because that will only lead to failure."
+Notably, Mrs. Tome pointed out, "I do not entertain made-up reports because that will only lead to failure."
 With this, the team led by the school principal distributed survey forms directly to the communities wherein the learners reside, and if necessary, previous teachers were asked and tapped their assistance for an initial and accurate data of learners.

-"With the school's finances, the government has continued to provide everything to the learners and it is high time that administrators should have fiscal management," Tacay narrated while sharing her experience.
+"With the school's finances, the government has continued to provide everything to the learners and it is high time that administrators should have financial management," Tome narrated while sharing her experience.
 She believes that as an administrator, conceptual skills should be present.
 Planning for her should be conceptualized based on applicability in the environment.
-"In the preparation of the school learning continuity plan, as the administrator he should conceptualize his own plans and always ask the help of the program and project coordinator to formulate their own plans,"
+"In the preparation of the school learning continuity plan, as the administrator he should conceptualize his own plans and always ask the help of the program and project coordinator to formulate their own plans," Mrs. Tome further explained.
+In the process, the school head of a 'stakeholders-oriented' school asked her project coordinators to submit their plans and check whether the plans are attainable.
+As a result, this 'stakeholders-oriented' school has launched the 'Plant-for-a Cause' program wherein teachers, parents, and other stakeholders shared all their efforts for its successful implementation.
+As Mrs. Tome shared, "... [all stakeholders] were encouraged to donate their plants to be sold to buy bond papers from the 'Plant-for-a Cause' proceeds."

 Even before the pandemic, the principal made sure that the organization identifies the strength and weaknesses and do SWOT analysis.
 Make use of the strength and opportunities and develop the weaknesses.
-Mrs. Tacay believes that "There is a need to help my people for them to develop.
+Mrs. Tome believes that "There is a need to help my people for them to develop.
 During the pandemic, I encouraged teachers to join seminars held online and continue to develop themselves."
-Being the school head, she showed the teachers that she is always happy and make her workplace a happy place.
+Being the school head, Diana showed the teachers that she is always happy and make her workplace a happy place.